 JLARC observations of four closed session meetings found that the BOC members were earnestly attempting to reach sound conclusions about jail deaths.
 BOC members engage in robust and in-depth reviews of cases.
 In the four closed meetings observed by JLARC, nearly all members asked questions or made comments at least once in every case discussed.
 On average, members took about 30 minutes to discuss a case (sidebar), but discussion lengths varied widely.
-For example, BOC took over two hours to discuss a case in which it determined the jail violated state standards and contributed to an inmate's death.
+For example, BOC took over two hours to discuss a case in which it determined the jail violated state standards.